adrinnkang/1600-Portfolio-Fall/ReadMe.md

 <h3>This is where you can read about my personal portfolio page!</h3>

-<h3>It is still a work in progress as I am still a beginner coder!<h3>
+<h3>It is still a work in progress as I am currently a beginner coder!<h3>

 [UVU](https://www.uvu.edu)